anodejs/anodejs/docs/SIMPLE_SETUP.md

 * Git.password - the password of buddy account on github and bitbucket (should be the same password for both). __IMPORTANT__: The user and the password should be URL encoded (e.g. '$' is '%24').
 Use http://meyerweb.com/eric/tools/dencoder/ to encode the password.
 * Bootstrap.Origin - the name of ANODE bootstrap repository to be used for the farm.
 Change the organization name.
 * Bootstrap.Branch - the branch of ANODE bootstrap repository be used for the farm.
 Leave it ```master```.
 * System.url - URL for ANODE system repository.
-It should point to ANODE system repository in your github ANODE organization.
+It should point to ANODE system repository in the github ANODE organization.
 * Farm.url - URL for the branch dedicated for the farm in the cluster repository.
 It is made of cluster repository URL, pound symbol and the name of the branch.

 ### Azure package